Noordhollandsch Kanaal: Plans to (re)connect Amsterdam to the sea

-After the Netherlands became independent again in 1813, King William I of the Netherlands attempted to revitalize the Dutch economy, which had been entirely ruined by the French period.
-The king centered part of his efforts on improving, extending and updating, roads and waterways in the Netherlands.
-The project to improve the connection of Amsterdam to the sea was one of the many projects the king started.
+After the Netherlands became independent again in 1813, King William I of the Netherlands attempted to revitalize the Dutch economy, which had been entirely ruined during the French period.
+The king centered part of his efforts on improving, extending and updating roads and waterways in the Netherlands.
+This included a project to improve the connection of Amsterdam to the sea.
 The Voorne Canal was a similar project for Rotterdam.

 A few years after the canal had been opened, an overview of the number of ships arriving in Amsterdam from 1817 to 1828 was published.
-It shows that the first years after the regained independence probably gave rise to high expectations for the recovery of Amsterdam as a major harbor.
+It shows that the first years after regaining independence probably gave rise to high expectations for the recovery of Amsterdam as a major harbor.
 The figures do not show a clear effect of the first operational year of the canal in 1825.
 For 1826 and 1827 the author of the overview gives other numbers than Westrman gave in 1936.